rmm-fcul/assisi-python/doc/src/deploy.rst

       # Suitable for local simulation and Casu deployment

       # Name of the Casu to connect to
-      # Casu naming convention is Casu-rr-cc, where rr denotes the row,
+      # Casu naming convention is casu-0xy, where xy denotes the
-      # and cc denotes the column where the Casu is located
+      # ordinal number of the casu
-      name     : Casu-01-01
+      name     : Casu-001

       # Address at which the Casu listens for incoming commands
       # (i.e., the address to which the controller publishes